-- 1. The pre-requisite course requirements to enter the MBA degree program ensure that students have acquired a common body of knowledge in business administration: - a.
-Candidates for admission to the MBA degree program must within eight years of enrolling in the MBA program have earned an undergraduate degree in business administration or accounting from a school holding regional accreditation for its business degree program.
+1. The pre-requisite course requirements to enter the Sorrell MBA degree program ensure that students have acquired a common body of knowledge in business administration:

+a.
+Candidates for admission to the Sorrell MBA degree program must within eight years of enrolling in the Sorrell MBA program have earned an undergraduate degree in business administration or accounting from a school holding regional accreditation for its business degree program.
 These undergraduate degree courses must be equivalent in content and quality, and completed at an equal or higher level to Troy University courses.

-- b.
+b.
 Before attempting 6000-level course work, the student will have successfully completed, within eight years of initial enrollment in the MBA program, all courses or their equivalent in the following subject areas from a school holding regional accreditation for its business degree program.
 These courses must be equivalent in content and quality, and completed at an equal or higher level to Troy University courses.

-- Principles of Management

-- · Principles of Marketing

-- · Managerial Finance
+- Managerial Finance

-- Accounting (principles of financial and managerial accounting)
+- Accounting (principles of financial accounting)

-- · Legal Environment

-- Microeconomics
+- · Microeconomics or Macroeconomics

 - Statistics

-- Information Systems (principles and strategic implications in addition to desktop applications)

-Note: For international students, the business degree is to be awarded by an institution granted license to offer business degrees in their country of origin by the appropriate government agency or ministry c.
-Prior to starting 6000-level course work, the student will have successfully completed the following undergraduate courses (with a grade of "C" or better) or the self-paced foundation modules equivalent to the required undergraduate courses through Troy University.
+Note: For international students, the business degree is to be awarded by an institution granted license to offer business degrees in their country of origin by the appropriate government agency or ministry.